Estimated reading time: 7 minutes

 Wanting to please or avoid conflict often underlies an inability to say “No”.

 In the example above, the man didn’t say “No” to doing tasks because he wanted to please his wife.
-But he lacked emotional awareness of his own thoughts, feelings & desires.
+In addition, he lacked emotional awareness of his own thoughts, feelings & desires.
 So he was unable to correctly identify, communicate & negotiate about whether he had the time and energy to do tasks when she asked him to.

 In the past her “solution” had been to do all the tasks resentfully and then to nag him when she felt overwhelmed.
 This is a very common couple dilemma that I see with my clients.